-Soak pots of young tomato plants in a tray of water for an hour to ensure the compost is fully moistened, which will help reduce root damage during transplanting.
+Soak pots of young tomato plants in a tray of water for an hour to fully hydrate them, which will help reduce root damage during transplanting.
 Lay the growing bag in a sunny position and shake it to dislodge any compacted compost inside.

 Cut a slot out of the bag to expose the compost for planting into.
 Use a hand fork to further dislodge compacted compost if necessary.

 If planting straight into the compost, use a hand trowel to create a planting hole and gently knock the plant out of its original pot.
 Place your tomato plant in the planting hole, replacing the compost and firming gently.
 Allow two plants for a 60 litre bag of compost,or three plants for a 75 litre bag.
 Water in well.

 If using a growing ring, push this into the compost before planting the tomato plant.
 Add more peat-free, multi-purpose compost to the centre of the growing ring.
 Then plant as you would otherwise, taking care to water well and firm the compost around the plant.

-It's a good idea to grow companion plants - such as French marigold, Tagetes, to deter whitefly from attacking your plants.
+It’s a good idea to grow companion plants – such as French marigold, Tagetes, to deter whitefly from your tomato plants.
 Place one plant into the planting hole next to the tomato.

 One of the benefits of using a growing ring is that when you water the plant, water is directed straight to the roots and doesn’t run off the surface of the compost.
 Make sure you water regularly and, once flowers appear, feed weekly with a high-potash fertiliser to increase your crop.